anapaunavas/core-code-fundamentals/README.md

 Design an algorithm to calculate the volume of a pyramid, a cube and a sphere.

-1. Volume for a pyramid
+Volume for a pyramid

-a.
-Ask for the base length, base width and height of the pyramid
+1. Ask for the base length, base width and height of the pyramid

-b.
-Name each of the variables: base_length, base_width and height
+2. Name each of the variables: base_length, base_width and height

-c.
-Replace the values of each variable on the following formula, which will be the volume of the pyramid: 1/3 * base_length * base_width * height
+3. Replace the values of each variable on the following formula, which will be the volume of the pyramid: 1/3 * base_length * base_width * height

-d.
-Operate and print the value of the volume
+4. Operate and print the value of the volume

-2. Volume for a cube
+Volume for a cube
-a.
-Ask for one of the sides of the cube
+1. Ask for one of the sides of the cube
-b.
-Name the variable as "a"
+2. Name the variable as "a"
-c.
-Replace the value if the variable on the following formula, which will be the volume of the cube: a * a * a
+3. Replace the value if the variable on the following formula, which will be the volume of the cube: a * a * a
-d.
-Operate and print the value of the volume
+4. Operate and print the value of the volume

-3. Volume of a sphere
+Volume of a sphere
-a.
-Ask for the radius of the sphere
+1. Ask for the radius of the sphere
-b.
-Name the variable of the radius as "r"
+2. Name the variable of the radius as "r"
-c.
-If only the diameter of the sphere is given, then divide it by 2 to find the radius
+3. If only the diameter of the sphere is given, then divide it by 2 to find the radius
-d.
-Replace the value of the radius on the following formula, which will be the volume of the sphere: 4/3 * π * r^3
+4. Replace the value of the radius on the following formula, which will be the volume of the sphere: 4/3 * π * r^3
-e.
-Operate and print the value of the volume
+5. Operate and print the value of the volume